 HeliOffshore Conference and AGM 2018 Proceedings

-On 5 and 6 May 2018, more than 200 senior offshore industry leaders and global safety experts took part in HeliOffshore’s fourth annual conference and AGM.
-Delegates shared expertise; assessed, refined, and accelerated shared safety activities; and determined what measurement and feedback loops will effectively measure the progress and impact of the industry’s global safety strategy.
-View the 2018 agenda and speaker biographies
+On 5th and 6th May 2018, around 200 senior offshore industry leaders and global safety experts took part in HeliOffshore’s fifth annual conference and AGM.
+Delegates focused on how the association’s collaboration for safety can achieve excellence where it counts.
+View the 2019 agenda and speaker biographies.

-The event began with a short video that describes progress so far – you can view it, along with several of the conference sessions–on HeliOffshore’s YouTube channel.
+The event featured a new video summarising the accomplishments of our collaboration for safety so far.
+You can view it, along with several of the conference sessions–on HeliOffshore’s YouTube channel.

 Delegates were welcomed by Bill Chiles, HeliOffshore Chairman, Gretchen Haskins, HeliOffshore CEO, and François Lassale, HeliOffshore Operations Director.